 a remote named

 origin and clones it into a local Git repository.
-It also

 Note for Windows users: Some of the standard git installations set a system-wide credential helper.
 If this credential manager creates a dialog box asking for a username and password, click cancel to allow the gcloud CLI to supply credentials.